Every language has phrases and sentences that cannot be understood by just knowing the individual words. There are …

 Source: the public version of the IELTS Speaking Band Descriptors

 Now, that doesn’t mean formal words are necessarily bad.
 These words just need to be appropriate to the situation.
-Thus, when talking about the Taiwanese education system, the answer …
+Thus, when talking about the education system, the answer …

 … shows GREAT use of vocabulary [surely at least IELTS 8 = uses vocabulary resource readily and flexibly to convey precise meaning].
 Yet when talking about insects, the reply …